whitef0x0/node-email-verification/README.md

 any options not included in the object you pass will take on the default value specified in the section below. calling ```configure``` multiple times with new options will simply change the previously defined options.

-to create a temporary user model, you can either generate it using a built-in function, or you can predefine it in a separate file. if you are pre-defining it, it must be IDENTICAL to the user model with an extra field ```GENERATED_VERIFYING_URL: String```. you're just better off generating it.
+to create a temporary user model, you can either generate it using a built-in function, or you can predefine it in a separate file. if you are pre-defining it, it must be IDENTICAL to the user model with an extra field ```GENERATED_VERIFYING_URL: String```. **you're just better off generating a model**.

 ```javascript
 // configuration options go here...